 Have you made plans for the summer yet?
 If not, there’s still time to book your place to spend the summer working in Canada with Oyster.
-We have links with employers in the Banff and Jasper areas in The Rockies and Tremblant in French-speaking Quebec.
+We have links with employers in the Banff area of The Rockies and Tremblant in French-speaking Quebec.
 These locations are renowned for having excellent weather over the summer and for being paradise for outdoor lovers with lots of activities to get involved in when you are not working in hospitality.

 We have chosen our top 5 summer activities in Canada:

 1. Calgary Stampede boasts to be the best outdoor show on earth and is certainly not to be missed if you spend a summer in Alberta (or anywhere in western Canada for that matter).
 It is a huge event with lots going on that lasts for 9 days in July and is an opportunity to see another side to life in Canada.

 2. IronMan Tremblant – witness athletes taking part in a highly challenging race that covers 140.6 miles through the beautiful Tremblant scenery.
 It is a 2.4 miles swim, 112 miles on a bike finishing with a full marathon.
 Watching people put themselves through such a tough physical challenge is inspiring – even if all it inspires you to do is relax with an ice cream on the participants behalf.